 Introduction: In this article, Gena Philibert-Ortega writes about how she and some of her friends just celebrated New Year’s Eve/Day – perhaps you’ll get some ideas for next year!
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 When I was a teenager my mom began our family’s food tradition of eating black-eyed peas for New Year’s Day.
 Every January 1st we knew that our dinner menu would consist of black-eyed peas and cornbread.
 The idea behind that specific meal choice was that eating it would give you good luck for the coming year.
 I’m not so sure it worked, but it became a family food tradition nevertheless.

 What food traditions does your family have for New Years?
 Many times, we focus on the food traditions of Thanksgiving or Christmas, but the New Year brings its own traditions as we say goodbye to the previous year and hello to the new.

 I am not the only one who grew up eating black-eyed peas on January 1st; many of my Facebook friends told me that was their tradition as well.
 According to the Dictionary of American Food and Drink:

 “Hoppin’ John (or Hopping John) is a southern dish made of cowpeas and rice, served traditionally on New Year’s Day to ensure good luck for the year.
 The origin of the name is obscure, but several stories abide, [including that of] an old ritual on New Year’s Day in which the children in the house hopped once around the table before eating the dish.
 The first mention of the dish by name was in 1838.”*

 While it is a dish known to include black-eyed peas (a subspecies of cowpeas), you can actually use a different type of bean if you prefer.
 This 1994 Brunswick News article includes a recipe for both Hoppin’ John and Corn Bread, which some of my friends say is a must when eating this dish.